Jim Hawkins (character): Treasure Planet version

 When Jim is forced to use the map, the group finds their way to a portal that can be opened to any place in the universe.
 The treasure is at the center of the planet, accessible only via the portal.
 In the stash of treasure, Jim comes across a missing part of B.E.N.'s cognitive computer.
 Jim replaces this piece, causing B.E.N. to remember that the planet is starting to collapse, after he re-inserts the memory circuit to B.E.N.'s head upon Flint's discovery of treasure.
 In the ensuing catastrophe, Silver finds himself torn between holding onto a literal boat-load of gold and saving Jim, who hangs from a precipice after a fall.
 Silver saves Jim, instead of treasure, and the group escapes to the Legacy, which is damaged and lacks the motive power required to leave the planet in time to escape.
 Jim attaches a rocket to a narrow plate of metal and rides it toward the portal to open it to a new location while Doppler pilots the ship behind him.
 Jim manages to open the portal to his home world's spaceport, through which all escape Treasure Planet's destruction.

 With the surviving pirates imprisoned aboard the ship, Amelia offers to recommend Jim to the Interstellar Academy for his heroic actions.
 Silver sneaks below deck, where Jim finds him preparing his escape.
 Jim happily lets him go, inheriting Silver's shape-changing pet called Morph.
 Silver predicts that Jim will "rattle the stars", then tosses him a handful of jewels and gold he had taken from Treasure Planet, before its destruction, to pay for rebuilding the inn.
 During the film's epilogue, a party at the rebuilt inn shows Jim in the uniform of a military cadet, having changed his ways and being escorted home by two cop robots that arrested him before: the change is evident as the cops greet him with respect unlike before.
 He looks to the skies and sees an image of Silver in the clouds.

 This version of Jim appears in the video game Treasure Planet: Battle at Procyon and other video games based on the film.
+In 2024, Jim appears in the trading card game Disney Lorcana.